23 May Facilitating ease of doing business with Port Community System

 Whereas with PCS, trucking contracts, and terminal agreement along with operations management are all performed digitally with an advance information sharing capability.
 With this, delays in vessel berthing and even truck congestion can be sorted simultaneously.
 Moreover, port community system improves inter-entity operations.

-Maximizing Container Throughput
+Maximising Container Throughput

 A port community system integrates disparate processes across the seaport ecosystem in a secured digital format.
 Shipping Lines, Container Yards, Forwarders/Consolidators, Transporters, consignees, and various other stakeholders are connected in a common portal to offer visibility of data and the entire operations across the ecosystem.
-Functions such as container tracking, vessel berthing, online document generation, and electronic payments to name a few can be digitized with Port Community System.
+Functions such as container tracking, vessel berthing, online document generation, and electronic payments to name a few can be digitised with Port Community System.

 Data Accuracy and Transparency